Hyperparathyroidism

 What is hyperparathyroidism?

-You have 4 pea-sized glands behind the thyroid gland at the front of your neck.
-These glands are called parathyroids.
-They make a hormone called parathyroid hormone (PTH) that keeps the right levels of calcium and phosphorus in your body.
+Hyperparathyroidism occurs in your parathyroid glands.
+These are the 4 pea-sized glands behind the thyroid gland at the front of your neck.
+The glands make a hormone called parathyroid hormone (PTH).
+The hormone manages the levels of calcium, vitamin D, and phosphorus in your body.
 PTH helps you absorb calcium from your food and keeps you from losing too much calcium through your urine.

 SYMPTOMS